memfis19/Cadar/README.md

 ```

 ## Know issue
-Library has not release yet, so it will be extneded in future.
+-Library has not release yet, so it will be extended in future.</br>
-Not full documentation will be fixed soon.
+-Not full documentation will be fixed soon.

 # [LICENSE](/LICENSE.md)